hadley/adv-r/Computing-on-the-language.md

 f()
 ```

-To make things easier, `pryr()` provides the `subs()` function.
+To make it easier to experiment with `substitute()`, `pryr()` provides the `subs()` function.
 It works exactly the same way as `substitute()` except it has a shorter name and if the second argument is the global environment it turns it into a list.
 Together, this makes it much easier to experiement with substitution:

 ```R
 subs(a + b + x)
 ```

-The second argument (to both `sub()` and `substitute()`) can override the use of the current environment, and provide an alternative list of name-value pairs to substitute in.
+The second argument (to both `sub()` and `substitute()`) can override the use of the current environment, and provide an alternative list of name-value pairs to use.
 The following example uses that technique to show some variations on substituting a string, variable name or function call:

 ```R
 subs(a + b, list(a = "y"))